 I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

-My Obsidian vault had become a junk drawer.
+My Obsidian vault had turned into a junk drawer.

-There were 201 markdown files in the root.
-No folders, no system, no obvious place to put the next note.
-Kubernetes.md, Einbürgerung.md, and Money Printer.md were all sitting next to each other like this was normal.
+There were 201 markdown files in the root, with every new note landing beside all the old ones.
+Kubernetes.md, Einbürgerung.md, and Money Printer.md were sitting next to each other as if this was a reasonable way to live.

-My macOS Documents folder was not better.
+My macOS Documents folder was in the same state.
 Some folders had numbers.
 Some had names from old projects.
 Some were clearly created during a moment of false optimism and then abandoned forever.

-This is exactly how personal knowledge systems rot.
-Not with one big bad decision, but with a hundred small “I’ll clean this up later” moments.
+This is how personal knowledge systems rot: a hundred small “I’ll clean this up later” moments.

 Why Johnny Decimal